 If you want to Master Portrait Photography in no time, here is a little secret for you.
 Let your model experiment with all the key points you have given to him or her.
 Instead of being whole and sole, let the model be part of the process.

 Firstly it will let you know whether he or she has understood your given specifications or not.
 If not you shall elaborate it more.
 Also, if the specifications are clear to your model he could contribute some very creative results.

 Non the less if you didn’t get any amusing shots from the model, you can always stick to what you were accepted in the first place make sure you have captured them right.

 5. Use the right camera and lens

-Any further result will depend on how you use your camera.
-We recommend you to keep the quality and detail of the image as high as possible.
+Any further results will depend on how you use your camera.
+We recommend you keep the quality and detail of the image as high as possible.
 Also, make sure the image is not at all grainy, and the white balance is set according to the scenario you are in.

 As per the lens, this would again depend on your choice of photography.
 If you would like to capture a bit of the landscape, you shall use a wide-angle lens.
 A telescopic lens of 85mm or 105mm would perfectly set a balance between the background and the model.
 If you wish to get a complete focus on the model and completely blur the background 70mm-200mm lens.

 Any professional photographer could tell you how important light is, and obviously, you know it too.
 But especially in Portrait Photography, the right tone of lighting is very important.
 If you are capturing a portrait of a family, it would be recommended that you use warm lights.

 On another hand, if you are capturing a business portrait using a cold and grey tone would be much better.
 Other than this, some of the most enduring portraits are captured at the golden hours, i.e., at the time of sunset or sunrise.